V4Fire/Client/docs/tests/README.md

 ### Keep it clean

-As I mentioned earlier, for easy refactoring, reading, and rewriting tests, try to keep the specs (and tests in general) as clean as possible, treat them like your production codebase.
+As mentioned earlier, for easy refactoring, reading, and rewriting tests, try to keep the specs (and tests in general) as clean as possible, treat them like your production codebase.

 Here are some tips to help you achieve this:

 - Use the auto-wait API
-- Use the interceptions and routing mechanism provided by `playwright`
+- Use the interceptions and routing mechanism provided by Playwright
 - Use hooks and nesting to keep your specs clean